Work begins on boating ramp project across the Wimmera

 Grampians Excavation has been appointed to undertake construction and will begin work at Lake Lonsdale in coming days, before moving to Rocklands Reservoir and Lake Toolondo in October and November.

-If you are seeing this message you are a loyal digital subscriber to The Wimmera Mail-Times, as we made this story available only to subscribers.
-Thank you very much for your support and allowing us to continue telling your stories.
-We appreciate your support of journalism in our great region.
+If you can see this message, you are a loyal digital subscriber to The Stawell Times-News, as we made this story available only to subscribers.
+Thank you very much for your support and for allowing us to continue telling Stawell's story.
+We appreciate your support of journalism in our great town.

 Sign up for our newsletter to stay up to date.